 Customer behavior has been studied and analyzed by marketers a long time ago.
-Every retailer knows that the visual design of the store and the layout of products play a key role for a customer, who, in 80% of cases, makes an impulsive decision to buy something directly in the store.
+Every retailer understands that a store's visual design and product layout play a crucial role in influencing shoppers.
+According to research, a significant share of purchasing decisions often around 80% — are made impulsively while in the store.

-To illustrate this, let’s look at two examples from real life.
+To give you an idea, let's look at two real-life examples.
 In the first case, the buyer goes to the store deliberately to buy some hard cheese.
 In the second case, to buy a bottle of wine.
-Did you ever notice that if you place dessert ricotta for a discount price near hard cheese and, for example, flour, vanilla, and confectionery diagonally from the customer, they are likely to go to the cash desk with a kit for homemade dessert?
+Have you ever noticed that if you place dessert ricotta for a discount price near hard cheese and, for example, flour, vanilla, and confectionery diagonally from the customer, they are likely to go to the cash desk with a kit for homemade dessert?
 Or, in the second case, the buyer will definitely take some olives and nuts if they notice them in close proximity to the stand with wine.

-In both cases, these decisions are made for the customer by strategically planned merchandising rules – principles that control the placement of products in the store, on the showcase, and on the rack.
-Speaking in terms, merchandising is a set of measures aimed at developing and implementing a strategy of placement and layout of products, and visual design of the trade point.
+In both cases, these decisions are made for the customer by strategically planned merchandising rules – principles that control the placement of products in the retail space, on the showcase, or the rack.
+Merchandising is simply a set of measures aimed at developing and implementing a strategy for the placement and layout of products, and the visual design of the entire store.

 Purposes of creating planogram for retail store

-Aside from the fact that the planogram meaning is a powerful tool for retailers, providing them with the insights they need to create effective displays that resonate with their customers and drive sales, the proper planogram also helps the retailer to:
+Aside from the fact that the planogram is a powerful tool for retailers, providing them with the insights they need to create effective product display in retail store, the proper planogram also helps to:

 - influence customer behavior, attention, and movement trajectory in the store;